Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Related works

-\paragraph{Medical vision--language pretraining} Contrastive learning on paired images and text, as introduced by CLIP~\cite{clip}, has proven effective for transferable multimodal representations.
-Several medical adaptations follow this paradigm, including ConVIRT~\cite{convirt}, CheXzero~\cite{chexzero}, BioViL/ViL-T~\cite{biovil,biovilt}, and MedCLIP~\cite{wang2022medclip}, which pair chest X-rays with reports in CLIP-style frameworks.
-These models typically replace CLIP’s text encoder with biomedical BERT variants such as BioClinicalBERT~\cite{clinicalbert}, PubMedBERT~\cite{zhang2023biomedclip}, or CXR-BERT~\cite{biovil,biovilt}.
-While these encoders improve biomedical language coverage, they remain constrained by BERT’s architecture with short context-length coverage, which is not well suited to long, sectioned, and heterogeneous clinical reports.
-As a result, current systems often struggle with abbreviations, negations, and the semantic link between \emph{Findings} and \emph{Impression} sections, making the text encoder a persistent bottleneck in medical VLP.
+Contrastive learning on paired images and text, as introduced by CLIP~\cite{clip}, has proven effective for transferable multimodal representations.
+Several medical adaptations follow this paradigm, including ConVIRT~\cite{convirt}, CheXzero~\cite{chexzero}, BioViL/BioViL-T~\cite{biovil,biovilt}, and MedCLIP~\cite{wang2022medclip}, which pair chest X-rays with reports in CLIP-style frameworks.
+These models typically replace CLIP's text encoder with biomedical BERT variants such as BioClinicalBERT~\cite{bioclinicalbert}, PubMedBERT~\cite{zhang2023biomedclip}, or CXR-BERT~\cite{biovilt}.
+While these encoders improve biomedical language coverage, they can still be challenged by sectioned report structure, institution-specific abbreviations, negation, uncertainty, and the semantic relationship between \emph{Findings} and \emph{Impression} sections.
+Thus, the text encoder remains a key bottleneck in medical VLP.

+CXR report generation represents a related but distinct line of work~\cite{nimalsiri2023automated}.
+Conventional transformer-based and recent LLM/VLM-based systems typically couple visual encoders with autoregressive language decoders to synthesize free-text radiology reports, as in MAIRA-2~\cite{maira2}, CheXagent~\cite{chen2024chexagent}, CXR-LLAVA~\cite{cxrllava}, and META-CXR~\cite{edirisinghe2025chest}.
+These methods primarily optimize image-to-report decoding, whereas our study addresses the input-side representation problem by adapting an LLM into a bidirectional, domain-specialized report encoder for image--text retrieval and multimodal alignment under heterogeneous CXR reporting styles.